Correcting Diffusion Generation through Resampling: Experiments

 \subsection{Text-to-Image Generation}

-\textbf{Datasets.}\quad We use two datasets: (1) \texttt{GPT-}\texttt{Synthetic} was originally introduced in \citet{wu2023harnessing} to evaluate text-to-image models' ability in generating correct objects and their associated colors and positions.
-It contains 500 text descriptions generated by GPT-3 \citep{brown-gpt3}.
-Each description contains 2 to 5 objects in \texttt{MS-COCO} \citep{lin2014microsoft}, and objects are associated with random colors and spatial relations with other objects, \emph{e.g.,} \emph{`The tie was placed to the right of the red backpack.'} (2) We also evaluate on the validation set of \texttt{MS-COCO}.
-However, we focus on the subset of complex descriptions that contain at least four objects, which results in 261 captions (please see details in Appendix \ref{append:t2i}).
+\textbf{Datasets.}\quad We use two datasets: (1) \texttt{GPT-}\texttt{Synthetic} was introduced in \citet{wu2023harnessing} to evaluate text-to-image models' ability in generating correct objects and their associated colors and positions.
+It contains 500 captions, where each caption contains 2 to 5 objects in \texttt{MS-COCO} \citep{lin2014microsoft}, and objects are associated with random colors and spatial relations with other objects, \emph{e.g.,} \emph{`The tie was placed to the right of the red backpack.'} (2) We also evaluate on the validation set of \texttt{MS-COCO}.
+However, we focus on the subset of complex descriptions that contain at least four objects, which results in 261 captions (details in Appendix \ref{append:implement-details}).